How to See the Garden of Morning Calm Lighting Festival in Winter 2025 / 2026

 I am not exaggerating in the least.
 There are literally 30,000 bulbs, illuminating over 30,000㎡ of the Garden.

 Look out for illuminated arch tunnels, a glowing horse and carriage, and my personal favourite – a swing in front of a twinkling heart.
-There is no shortage of interactive spots to shoot perfect pics for the season.
+There is no shortage of interactive spots at the Garden of Morning Calm Lighting Festival to take the perfect pics for the season.

 When is the Garden of Morning Calm Lighting Festival?